Sheila Osborne

 Sheila Osborne is a Canadian politician in Newfoundland and Labrador, Canada.
 She represented the district of St. John's West in the Newfoundland and Labrador House of Assembly from 1997 to 2011, as a member of the Progressive Conservative Party.

 Osborne was first elected to the Newfoundland assembly in a 1997 by-election held after Liberal Rex Gibbons resigned his seat.
 Osborne announced in June 2011, that she would not seek re-election in October's provincial election.

-Her son Tom was also a member of the Newfoundland and Labrador House of Assembly.
+Her son, Tom, was also a member of the Newfoundland and Labrador House of Assembly.
+He is now an MP, representing the Cape Spear riding.